 Besides earning a J.D. and Ph.D., Rick worked from 1994-1996 as a law clerk to Justice

-James A. Knecht of the Illinois Appellate Court, Fourth District.
+James A. Knecht of the Illinois Appellate Court.
 Ever since obtaining his Ph.D.

-Club.
-His legal expertise is in the area of constitutional civil rights and
+Club, and serves as UL's Pre-Law Advisor.
+His legal expertise is in constitutional law, especially civil rights and

-civil liberties,

-particularly the areas of speech and religion.
-His articles analyzing judicial voting behavior
+civil liberties, primarily speech and religion.
+His articles and essays analyzing legal concepts and judicial voting behavior

 have been published in peer-reviewed journals, law journals, and legal encyclopedias.
 Most recently, he authored the chapters "Freedom of Expression"